 The JSAPS process, wherever possible, automatically updates the record with commencement details.
 The record is also updated to show the UNBEN signal.

 There are some cases that exceptionally cannot be set up on JSAPS.
 These are notified to you on a P45(3)(Slip) attached to the P45 Part 3, and are dealt with in the same way as normal forms P45 Part 3.
 For more information see PAYE61000 onwards.

-From 6 April 2016 the Scottish rate of income tax will apply where an individual is resident in the United Kingdom (UK) for tax purposes and who has their sole or main place of residence in Scotland.
-The Scottish Rate of Income Tax is the amount of income tax Scottish taxpayers will pay on their non-savings and non-dividend income.
-Where the Scottish Income Tax rate applies the tax code will include an S prefix (except for code NT), for example, S1100L, SBR.
+From 6 April 2016 Scottish income tax will apply where an individual is resident in the United Kingdom (UK) for tax purposes and who has their sole or main place of residence in Scotland.
+Scottish Income Tax is the amount of income tax Scottish taxpayers will pay on their non-savings and non-dividend income.
+Where Scottish Income Tax applies the tax code will include an S prefix (except for code NT), for example, S1100L, SBR.
 Further information is given at PAYE100035.

 In certain cases DWP will record for their use a different code from that shown on the P45.

 A cumulative code will be converted to Week 1 or Month 1 where

 - Either Part 2 or 3 of form P45 is missing

 - Parts 2 and 3 of form P45 are not identical